 Many residents may require health advice from a health professional when their GP Practice is closed.
-The pharmacy could be the first port of call due to the high degree of accessibility to pharmaceutical services across Hillingdon.
+The pharmacy could relieve the pressures on GPs and A&E due to the good geographical distribution, long opening hours and level of services provided by pharmacies across Hillingdon.

-Recommendation 3 - Pharmacies should continue to have an effective health promotion role, targeted to improve the health and wellbeing of Hillingdon residents where needed.
+Recommendation 4 - Pharmacies should continue to have an effective health promotion role, targeted to improve the health and wellbeing of Hillingdon residents where needed.

-This could include local and national public health campaigns (e.g., NHS healthchecks, the stop smoking service, influenza immunisation and sexual health services) to address key local health and wellbeing needs.
+This could include local and national public health campaigns (e.g. NHS health checks, the stop smoking service, influenza immunisation and sexual health services) to address key local health and wellbeing needs.